BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_3_Testing_a_Bitcoin_Script.md

 ## Test a Script Online

-It would seem like it should be easy to test a Bitcoin Script online in a web simulator.
+Web simulators seem like they should be a great option for Bitcoin Script testing.
 Unfortunately, as of the time of this writing, online simulators are few, and the ones that exist are almost fatally buggy.
+A few are included here mainly for completeness sake: because they used to work pretty well and perhaps might again.
+For now, they're not particularly recommended though.

 ### The Script Playground

 Charlie Marsh has built an excellent [Script Playground](http://www.crmarsh.com/script-playground/).
 Just put together your unlocking script and your locking script and run them.
 The Playground was run an `OP_VERIFY` at the end, and tell you with a green checkmark or a red X whether the transaction was unlocked or not.

 Type in the test from [§7.2: Running a Bitcoin Script.md](7_2_Running_a_Bitcoin_Script.md) of `1 98 OP_ADD 99 OP_EQUAL` and watch it verify; change it to `1 97 OP_ADD 99 OP_EQUAL` and see it fail.

+If you prefer you can grab the [JavaScript code](https://github.com/crm416/script/) and run it on your own machine.

 #### Bugs & Challenges